Skip to main content World Without Eng

 With the pros and cons of ephemeral teams laid out before us, we can try to take advantage of the benefits while avoiding the dangers.

 On top of that, these same delivery capabilities can solve the second issue ephemeral teams attempted to address.
-Since ephemeral teams are often spun up to increase delivery speed, we can save all of the cost and headache associated with ephemeral teams by simply adopting proven delivery practices instead.
-Accelerate advocates for test automation, continuous integration, trunk-based dev, loosely-coupled architecture, and autonomous, empowered teams, just to name a few.
-The authors have proven that these practices not only improve delivery speed, but they also improve system stability—a benefit that ephemeral teams cannot provide.
-In fact, ephemeral teams run the risk of decreasing system stability due to the handoffs and the cognitive load associated with on-call.
+Companies reach for ephemeral teams to increase delivery speed, but we can save all of the costs and headaches associated with ephemeral teams by simply adopting proven delivery practices instead.
+Accelerate advocates for test automation, continuous integration, trunk-based dev, loosely-coupled architecture, and autonomous, empowered teams, to name a few.
+The authors have proven that these practices not only improve delivery speed but also improve system stability—a benefit that ephemeral teams cannot provide.
+Rather, ephemeral teams risk decreasing system stability due to the handoffs and the cognitive load associated with on-call.

-In some rare cases, an ephemeral team may be necessary and actually beneficial.
-For instance, an ephemeral team could be the best solution if there’s a production issue affecting a system that touches multiple teams (such as a legacy monolithic system).
-In this case, you’d probably want to pull in developers from multiple teams to get enough context to deal with the issue.
-Since only one or two team members would be involved from any given team, the disruption to normal feature work and on-call would be minimal.
+In some rare cases, an ephemeral team may be necessary and beneficial.
+For instance, it could be the best solution if a production issue affects a system that touches multiple teams (such as a legacy monolithic system).
+In this case, you’d probably want to pull in developers from the various teams to get enough context to deal with the issue.
+Since only one or two team members from any given team need to be involved, the disruption to everyday feature work and on-call would be minimal.
 Plus, the handoff would be small since each team was already touching the system.

-The key to making the ephemeral team work is to exercise restraint; use the one ephemeral team to solve the problem at hand, but in general rely on autonomous, empowered, long-lived teams to get the job done.
+The key to making the ephemeral team succeed is to exercise restraint; use one ephemeral team to solve the problem but rely on autonomous, empowered, long-lived teams otherwise.
 Support those teams in investing in continuous delivery capabilities to help them move faster and enjoy their work more.
-Lastly, learn to break down the work such that it can be brought to the teams, rather than needing to build teams around the work.
+Lastly, learn to break down the work so that it can be brought to the teams rather than needing to build teams around the work.